oVirt/ovirt-site/source/community/events/archives/workshop/netapp-workshop-january-2013.html.md

 #### oVirt Board meeting

 The oVirt board meeting will be held on Thursday January 24th from 9am to 1pm in NetApp headquarters.
 An agenda for the meeting is in preparation, and will be sent to the Board mailing list before the workshop.
 For those who wish to participate, but who cannot travel to Sunnyvale, we are working on enabling remote attendance.
-Please contact [ Leslie Hawthorn](User:Lh) to register interest in remote attendance.
+Please contact Leslie Hawthorn (Lh) to register interest in remote attendance.

 #### Non-Disclosure Agreements

 Registrants will be expected to execute NetApp's visitors Non-Disclosure Agreement (NDA) upon entering the facilities.
-Should you wish to review a copy of the non-disclosure agreement in advance, please contact [ Leslie Hawthorn](User:Lh).
+Should you wish to review a copy of the non-disclosure agreement in advance, please contact Leslie Hawthorn (Lh).
 The NDA does not cover the material of the oVirt workshop, as this information is already publicly available given oVirt is an open source software project.

 </div>
 </div>